Roux by Melsplains

 Instructions

 No recipes included — Claude uses whatever you already have.
 Describe your usual rotation in the preferences file, or connect AnyList for the full experience.
-No personal account info included either — my Kroger and Meijer credentials are mine and stay mine.
-The setup guide walks you through how to connect your own store accounts if you want that feature.
+No personal account info included either — deals come from your stores' public weekly ads plus any coupon screenshots you choose to drop in.
+No store logins required, ever.

 Your weekly plan in 15 minutes.